DORZOLAMIDE HYDROCHLORIDE AND TIMOLOL MALEATE- dorzolamide hydrochloride and timolol maleate preservative free solution/ drops

 Step 9.Pull the lower eyelid downwards and look up.

-Step 10.Gently squeeze the container and let 1 drop of dorzolamide hydrochloride and timolol maleate ophthalmic solution preservative free fall into the space between your lower eyelid and your eye.
+Step 10.Gently squeeze at the middle of the body of container and let 1 drop of dorzolamide hydrochloride and timolol maleate ophthalmic solution preservative free fall into the space between your lower eyelid and your eye.
 If a drop misses your eye, try again (See Figure D).

 Step 11.
 Blot any excess solution from the skin around the eye with a tissue.